 What is .NET Runtime Optimization Service Mscorsvw.exe?

 .NET Runtime Optimization Service, also known as mscorsvw.exe, is a core component of Windows.
-It is a Windows service that pre-compiles .NET assembly files so that program made in .NET can launch faster.
+It is a Windows service that pre-compiles .NET assembly files, making the launch of programs made in .NET framework much faster.

-Depending on the number of .NET programs you have in your Windows, the sizes of these programs and your PC performance, it may take some time for the service to complete its run and may cause high CPU usage in Windows 10 during the process.
+However, depending on the number of .NET programs you have installed, the size of those programs, and your PC’s performance, it may take some time for the service to complete its run, causing high CPU usage in Windows 11/10 during the process.

-It can appear in multiple mscorsvw.exe processes and causing high CPU, RAM or Disk usage spike up to 100%.
+The service can also appear in multiple mscorsvw.exe processes, causing high CPU, RAM, or Disk usage spikes up to 100%.

-.NET Runtime Optimization Service High CPU usage in Windows 10
+Why is the .NET Runtime Optimization Service CPU usage so high?

-Though we would not recommend you to terminate the service as it is actually doing something good for your PC.
-You can, however, terminate the service by simply clicking End Task while selecting the process in Task Manager.
-Doing this will temporary get rid of the process, but it will still come back later when your PC goes idle again.
+Although we do not recommend terminating the service as it is beneficial for your PC, you can terminate the service by simply clicking End Task while selecting the process in Task Manager.
+Doing this will temporarily get rid of the process, but it will come back later when your PC goes idle again.

-You should not really have to worry about this process.
-When its work is done, it will go away itself.
-It will only run when there is a new app or program made in .NET Framework is installed in your system (or when you install the .NET Framework Redist).
+You do not need to worry about this process as it will go away by itself once its work is done.
+It will only run when a new app or program made in .NET Framework is installed on your system, or when you install the .NET Framework Redist.

-If the .NET Runtime Optimization Service runs endlessly at high CPU usage, it may be the program itself that is causing the issue.
-Instead of disabling the process, you should try to fix or remove the problematic .NET program first.
+If the .NET Runtime Optimization Service runs endlessly at high CPU usage, the problematic program might be the one causing the issue.
+Instead of disabling the process, try fixing or removing the program first.

 Speed up the .NET Runtime Optimization Service

-Before you go on to disable the service, we suggest you to first try to speed up the process.
-By speeding it up, it can get its work done faster and you can then get on to other things.
+Before disabling the service, try to speed up the process.
+By doing this, it can get its work done faster, and you can then get on with other things.

-By default, .NET Runtime Optimization Service runs at single core processor.
-To help speed it up, right-click the process in the Details tab in Task Manager, select Set Affinity.
+By default, the .NET Runtime Optimization Service runs at a single-core processor.
+To help speed it up, right-click on the process in the Details tab in Task Manager, select Set Affinity.
 Then, select All processors and make sure all CPU cores are checked.
 Right-click the process again and select Set Priority.
 Give it a priority of High.

-To permanently stop the service, which again is something we would not recommend doing, you can disable the .NET Runtime Optimization Service in the Services setting.
-Here’s how to do it.
+We don’t recommend disabling the service, but if you prefer to do so, you can disable the .NET Runtime Optimization Service in the Services setting.
+Here’s how:

 - Press Win+R keys on your keyboard to open Run window.